Category:

-How Do I Become a Cable TV Installer?
+How do I Become a Cable TV Installer?

-• Written By: Harriette Halepis
+Harriette Halepis

 The best way to become a cable TV installer is to gain experience within the field.
 This can be achieved through an internship with a cable company, or by gaining applicable academic training.
 While you don't need extensive academics in order to install cable TV, having a basic grasp of mathematics and physics will help your job application to stand out among the rest.